 - 4 large cinnamon sticks

 - 10 whole cardamom pods, lightly crushed in a mortar

 - 10 whole cloves

-- 1. Combine the wine and spirits in a six-quart, non-reactive pot.
+- 1. Combine the wine and spirits in a 6-quart, non-reactive pot over medium heat.
 Add the almonds, raisins, and orange peel.
-Tie the cinnamon, cardamom, and cloves together in cheesecloth, add to the pot, cover, and warm over medium heat.
-Be careful not to let it boil.
-Lift the lid infrequently.
-When the glögg reaches a simmer, reduce the heat to low, and let it steep for at least 30 minutes.
+Toss in the cinnamon, cardamom, and cloves or, if you happen to have some cheesecloth or a tea ball, you can drop the spices in there before tossing them in the pot, which makes for easy retrieval.
+Cover the pot and warm the wine and spices over medium heat.
+Be careful not to let the wine boil.
+You want the glögg to come to a gentle simmer.
+Then reduce the heat to low and let the wine and spices steep for at least 30 minutes.

-- 2. Flaming is optional but dramatic.
-Using the pot lid as a shield, hold it upright against the rim of the pot and carefully hold a kitchen match near the rim until the fumes ignite.
-After a few seconds smother the flame by closing the lid.
-Discard the cheesecloth, lade the glögg into teacups and serve with spoons so that guests can eat the deliciously saturated raisins and almonds.
+- 2. Flaming the mulled wine is optional but dramatic.
+Using the pot lid as a shield, hold it upright against the rim of the pot and carefully hold a kitchen match near the rim, inching it closer to the surface of the wine until the fumes ignite.
+After a few seconds, smother the flame by closing the lid.
+Using a slotted spoon, remove and discard the spices.
+Ladle the glögg into teacups and serve with spoons so that guests can indulge in the deliciously boozy raisins and almonds.

 - To make the dried orange peel, quarter and peel an organic orange.
 Reserve the flesh for another use.
 Chop the peel into 2-inch pieces, place on a non-reactive baking pan, and bake at 200°F (90°C) for 2 to 3 hours until dried but not browned.
 Cool overnight and store in a sealed plastic bag at room temperature.